sign-language-processing/sign-language-processing.github.io/src/index.md

 Although this dataset successfully addressed data scarcity issues at the time and successfully rendered results comparable and fueled competitive research, it does not accurately represent signed languages in the real world.
 On the other hand, the Public DGS Corpus [@dataset:hanke-etal-2020-extending] is an open-domain (1) dataset consisting of 50 hours of natural signing (4) by 330 native signers from various regions in Germany (5,6), annotated with glosses, HamNoSys and German translations (7), meeting all but two requirements we suggest.

 They train a gloss-to-text sign language translation transformer [@yin-read-2020-better] on both datasets.
 On RWTH-PHOENIX-Weather 2014T, they obtain **22.17** BLEU on testing; on Public DGS Corpus, they obtain a mere \textbf{3.2} BLEU.
 Although Transformers achieve encouraging results on RWTH-PHOENIX-Weather 2014T [@saunders2020progressive;@camgoz2020multi], they fail on more realistic, open-domain data.
-These results reveal that firstly, for real-world applications, we need more data to train such types of models, and secondly, while available data is severely limited in size, less data-hungry and more linguistically-informed approaches may be more suitable.
+These results reveal that, for real-world applications, we need more data to train such models.
+At the same time, available data is severely limited in size; less data-hungry and more linguistically-informed approaches may be more suitable.
-This experiment reveals how it is crucial to use data that accurately represent the complexity and diversity of signed languages to precisely assess what types of methods are suitable, and how well our models would deploy to the real world.
+This experiment reveals how it is crucial to use data that accurately represent the complexity and diversity of signed languages to precisely assess what types of methods are suitable and how well our models would deploy to the real world.

 ###### Challenges of Data Collection {-}
-Collecting and annotating signed data inline with the ideal requires more resources than speech or text data, taking up to 600 minutes per minute of an annotated signed language video [@dataset:hanke-etal-2020-extending].
-Moreover, annotation usually requires a specific set of knowledge and skills, which makes recruiting or training qualified annotators challenging.
-Additionally, there is little existing signed language data in the wild that are open to use, especially from native signers that are not interpretations of speech.
+Collecting and annotating signed data in line with the ideal requires more resources than speech or text data, taking up to 600 minutes per minute of an annotated signed language video [@dataset:hanke-etal-2020-extending].
+Moreover, annotation usually requires specific knowledge and skills, which makes recruiting or training qualified annotators challenging.
+Additionally, there is little existing signed language data in the wild openly licensed for use, especially from native signers that are not interpretations of speech.
-Therefore, data collection often requires significant efforts and costs of on-site recording as well.
+Therefore, data collection often requires significant efforts and costs of on-site recording.

 ###### Automating Annotation {-}
-To collect more data that enables the development of deployable SLP models, one useful research direction is creating tools that can simplify or automate parts of the collection and annotation process.
-One of the largest bottleneck in obtaining more adequate signed language data is the amount of time and scarcity of experts required to perform annotation.
+One helpful research direction for collecting more data that enables the development of deployable SLP models is creating tools that can simplify or automate parts of the collection and annotation process.
+One of the most significant bottlenecks in obtaining more adequate signed language data is the time and scarcity of experts required to perform annotation.
 Therefore, tools that perform automatic parsing, detection of frame boundaries, extraction of articulatory features, suggestions for lexical annotations, and allow parts of the annotation process to be crowdsourced to non-experts, to name a few, have a high potential to facilitate and accelerate the availability of good data.

 ### Practice Deaf Collaboration

-Finally, when working with signed languages, it is vital to keep in mind \emph{who} this technology should benefit, and \emph{what} they need.
+Finally, when working with signed languages, it is vital to keep in mind \emph{who} this technology should benefit and \emph{what} they need.
 Researchers in SLP must honor that signed languages belong to the Deaf community and avoid exploiting their language as a commodity [@bird-2020-decolonising].

 ###### Solving Real Needs {-}

-Many efforts in SLP have developed intrusive methods (e.g. requiring signers to wear special gloves), which are often rejected by signing communities and therefore have limited real-world value.
+Many efforts in SLP have developed intrusive methods (e.g., requiring signers to wear special gloves), which are often rejected by signing communities and therefore have limited real-world value.
-Such efforts are often marketed to perform ``sign language translation" when they, in fact, only identify fingerspelling or recognize a very limited set of isolated signs at best.
+Such efforts are often marketed to perform ``sign language translation" when they, in fact, only identify fingerspelling or recognize a minimal set of isolated signs at best.
 These approaches oversimplify the rich grammar of signed languages, promote the misconception that signs are solely expressed through the hands, and are considered by the Deaf community as a manifestation of audism, where it is the signers who must make the extra effort to wear additional sensors to be understood by non-signers [@erard2017sign].
-In order to avoid such mistakes, we encourage close Deaf involvement throughout the research process to ensure that we direct our efforts towards applications that will be adopted by signers, and do not make false assumptions about signed languages or the needs of signing communities.
+To avoid such mistakes, we encourage close Deaf involvement throughout the research process to ensure that we direct our efforts toward applications that will be adopted by signers and do not make false assumptions about signed languages or the needs of signing communities.

 ###### Building Collaboration {-}
-Deaf collaborations and leadership are essential for developing signed language technologies to ensure they address the community's needs and will be adopted, and that they do not rely on misconceptions or inaccuracies about signed language [@harris2009research;@kusters2017innovations].
+Deaf collaborations and leadership are essential for developing signed language technologies to ensure they address the community's needs and will be adopted, not relying on misconceptions or inaccuracies about signed language [@harris2009research;@kusters2017innovations].
 Hearing researchers cannot relate to the deaf experience or fully understand the context in which the tools being developed would be used, nor can they speak for the deaf.
-Therefore, we encourage the creation of a long-term collaborative environment between signed language researchers and users, so that deaf users can identify meaningful challenges, and provide insights on the considerations to take, while researchers cater to the signers' needs as the field evolves.
-We also recommend reaching out to signing communities for reviewing papers on signed languages, to ensure an adequate evaluation of this type of research results published at ACL venues.
+Therefore, we encourage creating a long-term collaborative environment between signed language researchers and users so that deaf users can identify meaningful challenges and provide insights on the considerations to take while researchers cater to the signers' needs as the field evolves.
+We also recommend reaching out to signing communities for reviewing papers on signed languages to ensure an adequate evaluation of this type of research results published at ACL venues.
 There are several ways to connect with Deaf communities for collaboration: one can seek deaf students in their local community, reach out to schools for the deaf, contact deaf linguists, join a network of researchers of sign-related technologies\footnote{\url{https://www.crest-network.com/}}, and/or participate in deaf-led projects.

 ### Downloading

-Currently, there is no easy way or agreed upon format to download and load sign language datasets, and as such, evaluation on these datasets is scarce.
+Currently, there is no easy way or agreed-upon format to download and load sign language datasets, and as such, evaluation of these datasets is scarce.
 As part of this work, we streamlined the loading of available datasets using [Tensorflow Datasets](https://github.com/tensorflow/datasets) [@TFDS].
-This allows researchers to load large and small datasets alike with a simple command and be comparable to other works.
+This tool allows researchers to load large and small datasets alike with a simple command and be comparable to other works.
 We make these datasets available using a custom library, [Sign Language Datasets](https://github.com/sign-language-processing/datasets).

 ```python